wavesjs/waves-loaders/README.md

 Method | Description
 --- | ---
- `bufferLoader.load(fileURLs, callback, audioContext)` | Main wrapper function for loading.
-Switch between `loadBuffer` for a single path and `loadAll` for an array of paths; `loadEach` has to be called explicitely.
+`bufferLoader.load(fileURLs)` | Main wrapper function for loading.
+Switch between `loadBuffer` for a single path and `loadAll` for an array of paths, and returns a Promise.
-`bufferLoader.loadBuffer(fileURL, callback, audioContext)` | Load a single audio file, decode it in an AudioBuffer and pass it to the callback (`callback(buffer)`).
+`bufferLoader.loadBuffer(fileURL)` | Load a single audio file, decode it in an AudioBuffer and returns a Promise.
-`bufferLoader.loadEach(fileURLs, callback, audioContext)` | Load each audio file asynchronously, decode it in an AudioBuffer, and execute the callback for each right after its decoding (`callback(buffer)`).
-`bufferLoader.loadAll(fileURLs, callback, audioContext)` | Load all audio files at once in a single array, decode them in an array of AudioBuffers, and return a single callback when all loadings finished (`callback(buffersArray)`).
+`bufferLoader.loadAll(fileURLs)` | Load all audio files at once in a single array, decode them in an array of AudioBuffers, and returns a Promise.

 ## Tests